-Alfa, Bravo, Charlie, Delta..
-Have you hear these words before?
+Alfa, Bravo, Charlie, Delta… Have you heard these words before?
 I bet you have.
 You heard these words in some military movie for sure.
 And do you know what these letters mean?
 These letters are part of the Military Alphabet.
 And they serve to help soldiers with communications.
-I will explain everything related to the Army Alphabet in this article.
+I will explain everything related to the Military Phonetic Alphabet in this article.

-What is Military Alphabet?
-Military Alphabet is a code which is used by armies around the world for easier communication.
-This Army Alphabet contains 26 letters and acrophonic words for each letter.
+Military Alphabet is a code that is used by armies around the world for easier communication.
+This Phonetic Alphabet contains 26 letters and acrophonic words for each letter.
 The standard for this code is also known as the NATO Phonetic Alphabet.
-The most famous Alphabet Codes are: Alfa, Bravo, Charlie, Delta, and Zulu.

 If you want to communicate like a real soldier, you have to learn how to use the Phonetic Alphabet Code.
-It’s not complicated, and here you will have everything you need to know about the army alphabet.
+It’s not complicated, and here you will have everything you need to know about the Military Alphabet.

 What is Military Alphabet Code?